 “That was beautiful Stephen’” she says “I’ve missed you playing that.”

 “Thanks, I’ve missed playing it, didn’t think I was going to be able to at one point.”

 He looks at Janet, the pain evident in his eyes, a pain she has seen for so many years now.
 She feels the hurt, the desperation the need to be forgiven.
 She knows he wants to just run out into the crowd and find her, plead with her for forgiveness.
 To be whole again, to have a life worth living and in the short time he has left, to try to create more happy memories.

-“You’re a stubborn man Stephen and you really don’t have the time for that anymore” Janet says with pleading in her voice, pleading for a man she knows will never forgive himself for the harm he caused and pleading for her best friend just to have a few last months of happiness.
+“You’re a stubborn man Stephen and you really don’t have the time for that anymore.”
+Janet says with concern in her voice, concern for a man she knows will never forgive himself for the harm he caused and pleading for her best friend just to have a few last months of happiness.

 Stephen joins the other musicians and visitors in the designated smoking area out back, lighting up and joining in the conversation.